Saint Cloud Diocesan Council of Catholic Women

 Congratulations!
 You have completed your term of office, and you have several boxes and files of material.
 Does that sound familiar?
 The new president is eagerly waiting to receive pertinent, up-to-date records and material.
 Plan to greet her with a well-organized system.
 What should you keep?
 What should you thin out?

-Minutes – Must be kept permanently in a separate binder.
+Minutes – Must be kept permanently in a separate binder by the Secretary

 By-Laws – Must be kept separately in a binder and reviewed every other year.